-In our quest to show divers the very best, interesting and exciting reefs on the eastern side of False Bay, we’ve discovered a number of really interesting and different reefs offshore from the Strand.
+In our quest to show divers the very best, most interesting and exciting reefs on the eastern side of False Bay, we’ve discovered a number of really amazing and different reefs offshore from the Strand.

 The first reef we discovered was The Flats, named for its location opposite the flats built along the Strand beachfront.
 The topography here is also quite flat, with low ridges of rock interspersed with boulders and coarse sand and gravel.
 Marine life is very interesting and includes many different types of unusual nudibranchs, sea fans of all shapes and sizes, hotlips spider crabs, basket stars, white sea catfish, red roman, shyshark, false lacy corals, sponges of the most incredible purples, greens, pinks, oranges and yellows, pleated toadfish and tubular hydroids.
 It is a fantastic dive site for macro photographers.